tsfpga/tsfpga/doc/sphinx/build.rst

 Source files, IP cores, scoped constraints, etc., from all these modules will be added to the project.

 It can be a good idea to filter what modules are included here.
-If you have a huge module tree but your project only uses a subset of the modules, you might not want to slow down Vivado by adding everything.
+If we have a huge module tree but our project only uses a subset of the modules, we might not want to slow down Vivado by adding everything.
-You might also use primitives and IP cores in some modules that are not available for the target part.
+We might also use primitives and IP cores in some modules that are not available for the target part.
 This filtering of modules can be achieved using the arguments to :ref:`get_modules() <get_modules>`.

 In this case we use a wrapper ``get_tsfpga_modules()`` around the :ref:`get_modules() <get_modules>` function.
 The wrapper sets the correct :ref:`get_modules() <get_modules>` flags (all modules paths, :ref:`default registers <default_registers>` and ``library_name_has_lib_suffix``).
-It is recommended that you also create a function like this so the arguments don't have to be repeated in many places.
+It is recommended to use a function like this so the arguments don't have to be repeated in many places.